Aedial/SuperMobTracker/README.md

 ### Some biomes/dimensions/blocks show up as raw registry names, why?
 Some mods do not provide proper localization keys for their biomes/dimensions//blocks.
 In this case, your modpack should provide a `lang` file with the appropriate keys to get proper names.
 Considering a raw name of `<modid>:<biome_name>`, the localization key format is `biome.<modid>.<biome_name>.path` for biomes, `dimension.<modid>.<dimension_name>.path` for dimensions, and `tile.<modid>.<block_name>.name` for blocks.
 I will not include other-mods-specific localization in the mod itself.
+Of course, if localization for these exist, it is a bug and should be reported.

 ## Commands